Related articles HERE

 The number of humans in the area affected is often of greater consequence than the power of the natural forces involved.
 In a vastly smaller population, most natural disasters would not have been anywhere near as destructive as they were.
 In fact we are unlikely to even call them a "disaster" if they happen on a remote or uninhabited island out in the middle of the ocean somewhere.
 Natural disasters become "disastrous" when they take human life.

-But the problem is that more and more people are living in high risk areas.
+... more and more people are living in high risk areas.
 According to a report published by the World Bank, in more than 160 countries, over a quarter of the population live in areas of high mortality risk from natural disasters.
-“As you put more and more people in [harm’s] way, you make a disaster out of something that before was just a natural event,” says scientist Klaus Jacob of Columbia University in the United States.
-[18]
+"As you put more and more people in [harms] way, you make a disaster out of something that before was just a natural event," says scientist Klaus Jacob of Columbia University in the United States.
+[15]

 Quite simply we cannot lay everything at God's door.

-New Orleans: is built in a low-lying, flood-prone area.
+Take New Orleans for example.
+It is built in a low-lying, flood-prone area.
 The loss of coastal marshlands that buffer New Orleans from flooding and storm surges may have worsened the impact of Hurricane Katrina.
 Hurricanes quickly lose force when they hit land, but New Orleans is now vulnerable to violent storms because the land around it has been rapidly disappearing.
 A crucial buffer zone that once protected the area from hurricanes has all but disappeared.
-[23]

 USA Today reported that "long-standing warnings" were either ignored or "met with a halfhearted response".
 In fact not only did the levee system lead to the rapid decay of the wetlands, but much of the widespread loss of life was due to the fact that nearly every levee in metro New Orleans was breached.